 Management - Graduate Programs

-The basic purpose of the Master of Science degree in Human Resource Management is to provide students with both a general knowledge of business and a specialized knowledge in human resource management.
+The Master of Science in Human Resource Management degree provides students with both a general knowledge of business and a specialized knowledge in human resource management.
 Students are exposed to the theory, research and practical applications of numerous content areas, including human resource strategy and policy, human resource planning, human resource information systems, career planning and development, employee relations law, organization change and development, employee selection, compensation, training and development and employee diversity in organizations.
-The program is designed to prepare students for human resource management careers in business and industrial firms, as well as government and nonprofit organizations.
+The program prepares students for human resource management careers in business and industrial firms, as well as government and nonprofit organizations.

 The Master of Science in Human Resource Management is accredited by the AACSB-International (Association to Advance Collegiate Schools of Business-International).